iamdonovan/iamdonovan.github.io/_sources/teaching/egm722/practicals/cartopy.rst

     # to add a color, enclose the name above (e.g., violet) with single (or double) quotes: 'violet'
     # remember that each colors should be separated by a comma
     county_colors = []

     # get a list of unique names for the county boundaries
     county_names = list(counties.CountyName.unique())
     county_names.sort() # sort the counties alphabetically by name

     # next, add the municipal outlines to the map using the colors that we've picked.
     # here, we're iterating over the unique values in the 'CountyName' field.
     # we're also setting the edge color to be black, with a line width of 0.5 pt.
     # Feel free to experiment with different colors and line widths.
     for ii, name in enumerate(county_names):
         feat = ShapelyFeature(counties.loc[counties['CountyName'] == name, 'geometry'], # first argument is the geometry
-                              myCRS, # second argument is the CRS edgecolor='k', # outline the feature in black facecolor=county_colors[ii], # set the face color to the corresponding color from the list linewidth=1, # set the outline width to be 1 pt
+                              ccrs.CRS(counties.crs), # second argument is the CRS edgecolor='k', # outline the feature in black facecolor=county_colors[ii], # set the face color to the corresponding color from the list linewidth=1, # set the outline width to be 1 pt